 Thérèse has already met him and knows him a little.
 She therefore dared during the community retreat to confide in him her doubts against faith.
 The Father advises him to wear the creed always on his heart.
 A very material, very physical solution.
 Thérèse obeys and chooses to write the text with her blood (click on the picture on the left).

-On October 21, Thérèse wrote the first letter of a series of 11 letters toAbbe Belliere who resurfaced after his military service - LT 198.
+On October 21, Thérèse wrote the first letter of a series of 11 letters toAbbe Belliere who resurfaced after his military service - to Latvia.
 And ten days later, on October 31, 1896, the first courier from China arrived from Father Roulland, the second missionary brother for whom Thérèse was responsible.
 Thérèse's relationship with these two young men will be very important to her until her death: by writing to them, she defines and understands herself in the terrible things she experiences.
 He writes to her, among other things, the great dates of his life. (read here), and Thérèse is amazed by its dates, more precisely by that of September 8, 1890, when she made her profession and when he, on the same day, received confirmation of his vocation to Notre Dame de la Délivrande.

 On November XNUMX, Thérèse responds to Father Roulland and she asks him for a relic in advance: a lock of hair!
 He complies nicely, and the relic was kept by the community after Thérèse's death.